lmmendes/mercury/README.md

 ## Configuration

-The application can be configured using:
+The application can be configured in multiple ways (in order of precedence):

-- YAML configuration file (default: `config/default.yaml`)
+1. Environment variables (highest precedence)
-- Environment variables
+2. Configuration file (if provided)
-- Command line flags
+3. Default values (lowest precedence)

 ### Using Config File